subhendukundu/worker-auth-providers/README.md

 ## Feedback

-If you have any feedback, please reach out to us at subhendukundu14@gmail.com
+If you have any feedback, please reach out to me at subhendukundu14@gmail.com

 ## ✍️ Authors